Charl van Heerden

 Charl’s designs showcase a range of tribal elements and are a testament to his strong connection and love for the tribal spiritual community as a predominant influence in his life.
 The driving forces are a blend of humanity and modern requirements.

-Charl designs objects that engage us through their form, materials and above all story.
+Charl designs objects that engage us through their form, materials and above all, their story.
 Central to the design philosophy is the aim to provide unique contemporary pieces that are influenced by nature and ethnic cultures.
 The combination of textures to create tactile, earthy objects of design is evident Charl encounters inspiration through life’s moments and experiences.
-His mind is focused on what is in the immediate space and with a focus on the environment in which he interacts; Charl finds inspiration from everyday objects.
-Such as, culture, a facial tattoo, a carving, piece of jewellery and breaks it down to pieces of design elements to incorporate in his furniture designs.
+His mind is focused on what is in the immediate space and with a focus on the environment in which he interacts; Charl finds inspiration from culture and everyday objects such as a carving, piece of jewellery, a tribal facial tattoo, and breaks it down to pieces of design elements to incorporate in his furniture designs.

-Charl van Heerden deigns are testaments to how design can naturally and inherently exist within and be an instinctive part of ones being.
+Charl van Heerden designs are testaments to how design can naturally and inherently exist within and be an instinctive part of one's being.

 Inspired by a classic antique three-tiered Chinese cabinet which is part of Charl van Heerden personal collection of global-inspired treasures, Charl's Bamboo range is designed for the modern home with recognition and respect to traditional craftsmanship.

 The stunning Bamboo range features a reclaimed elmwood frame; sourced from old farmhouses and bleached to create a soft, light raw wood tone finish.

 The bamboo slats door design embraces traditional craftsmanship and features original mortise and tenon joinery, as well as using methods which connect the frame and door without the use of modern hinges.